4 Fave Frozen Yogurt Shops

 (next to LA Fitness and Old Spaghetti Factory)

 Family-owned Oasis Frozen Yogurt cares so much about the quality and taste of its products that most flavors are made on the premises.
 The “green” (environmentally-friendly) store uses biodegradable and compostable products such as potato starch spoons and quart-size bowls made of begasse (from sugar cane).

-Oasis has 10 self-serve flavors daily for 36 cents per ounce (quarts are discounted).
+Oasis has 10 self-serve flavors.
 Daily standbys include Vanilla Bean, Ghiradelli Chocolate, Peanut Butter and the hugely popular dairy-free Dole Pineapple.
 They always have at least one sugar-free flavor and one soy-based flavor to choose from.
 Among their 35 toppings are an abundance of fresh fruit, hot brownies and fudge.
 Their homemade waffle bowls are also a huge hit.

-Oasis is one of only two places to carry a product called Only Seven, which contains only seven (all natural) ingredients and is eight calories per ounce.
-Only Seven is very flavorful and especially popular with those who frequent the gym.
+Oasis carries a product called Only 7, which contains only seven (all natural) ingredients and is eight calories per ounce.
+Only 7 is very flavorful and especially popular with those who frequent the gym.